fadilmr/SysRec-FoodHybrid/README.md

-This is a repository for Final Assignment for recommender system lecture <br>
+This is a repository for the Final Assignment for the recommender system lecture. <br>
-this program is a food recipe recommender system with hybrid method
+This program is a food recipe recommender system with a hybrid method.

 Creator :
 - Muhammad Fadil Maulana Akbar